Current is a mobile app that offers fee-free banking, 4% APY on savings, transparent teen banking and a host of other features.

 Current isn’t a bank.
 It provides banking services through its FDIC-insured partner bank, Choice Financial Group.
 That means even though Current isn’t a bank, your money will be protected up to $250,000.

-Current doesn’t charge you to open or maintain an account, nor does it require a minimum balance.
+Current doesn’t charge you to open an account, nor does it require a minimum balance.
 That’s an important distinction between it and many traditional banks.

 Current makes money by charging for certain types of transactions.
 It charges $2.50 for the use of an ATM outside of the Allpoint network, $3.50 for cash deposits, 3% of the transaction amount per transaction for international purchases, $3 plus the international transaction fee for international cash withdrawals, $5 for replacing your card and $20 for express mail.